 Scott has also maintained close ties with the University of Oregon.
 Each year he serves as a mentor to first-year students, he frequently judges moot court, and he is the Vice President of the Law School Alumni Association.

 Scott received his Bachelor’s Degree from the University of California, San Diego in Quantitative Economics and Decision Sciences, and his J.D. from the University of Oregon, where he was Articles Editor of the Journal of Environmental Law and Litigation.

-Away from the office, Scott volunteers his time to numerous causes, including serving on the Board of Directors of the Lane Regional Air Protection Agency from 2009 to 2017 and the Advisory Committee of Pioneer Pacific College Paralegal Program, and speaking to local high school students about the dangers of distracted driving (see www.endDD.org).
+Away from the office, Scott volunteers his time to numerous causes, including serving on the Boards of the Lane Regional Air Protection Agency from 2009 to 2017 and the Advisory Committee of Pioneer Pacific College Paralegal Program, and speaking to local high school students about the dangers of distracted driving (see www.endDD.org).
 Most rewarding to Scott, however, is being the lucky husband of his lovely wife, Tara Parrillo, and father to three wonderful teenagers.

 see full bioshow less